 ECSS-E-ST-20-08_0090475

-Temperature coefficients of all samples in subgroup B and on a minimum of 12 samples from each of subgroups C1, C2 and P shall be measured.
+Temperature coefficients of all 1 MeV electron samples in subgroup C shall be measured.

 ECSS-E-ST-20-08_0090476

-The electrical performance test described in clause 7.5.3 shall be repeated as a minimum, as follows:
+The test described in clause 7.5.3 shall be repeated at three equidistant solar cell temperatures covering the range of operational temperatures and three temperatures close to extremes t1 and three temperatures close to extreme t2, defined as follows, and stated in the SCD-BSC:

-In the temperature range between 25 C and 80 C with intermediate temperatures at 40 C and 60 C, (subgroups B, C1 and P).

-For mission specific qualification (subgroup B, C2 and P) at six equidistant solar cell temperatures between two temperature extremes t1 and t2 calculated as follows:

-t1 = highest operating temperature (without margins) predicted for the mission + 25 C
+t1 = highest operating temperature (without margins) predicted for the application

-t2 = lowest operating temperature (without margins) predicted for the mission - 25 C
+t2 = lowest operating temperature (without margins) predicted for the application

+The 3 temperatures close to the extremes to be chosen at equidistance of 10 K to 20 K depending on the limitations of the test facility with at least one measurement at the extreme temperature.

 ECSS-E-ST-20-08_0090477

 Data for all electrical performance parameters at the different solar cell temperatures shall be provided.